Elizalzate/ElizAlzate/README.md

-# Elízabeth Alzate Jr. Software developer
+# Elízabeth Alzate Software developer
 ### Hi  👋

 My first approach with coding was with VB.NET WinForms when I was in 8th grade 😂😅 And it's been a long way since then.